 Now 24 years old and a permanent resident of the USA, I am a woman dentist from Iraq who has much to be thankful for.
 I first came to America in 2016 and have lived here since 2017.
 I could not be more dedicated to lifelong learning; thus, I especially appreciate the advanced state of dentistry in the USA and the opportunities for professional growth in my field.
 I look forward to a professional lifetime constantly learning about and practicing dentistry, focusing on the underserved.
 I hope to actively contribute to research - giving my all and managing my time as efficiently as possible to maximize my contribution.

-Working here in America as a Certified Dental Assistant for nearly two years is preparing me well to hit the ground running in your doctoral program for international dentists and distinguish myself as a fast and devoted learner.
+Working here in America as a Certified Dental Assistant for nearly two years has prepared me well to hit the ground running in your doctoral program for international dentists and distinguish myself as a fast and devoted learner.
 I have learned how to communicate with patients from various backgrounds and social situations.
-I relish the diversity of America, both in terms of its people and the broad range of oral health challenges that present themselves.
-I have had the opportunity to learn directly from a distinguished professor of dentistry here in the USA and especially appreciated his feedback on my performance.
+I relish America's diversity in terms of its people and the broad range of oral health challenges that present themselves.
+I have had the opportunity to learn directly from a distinguished professor of dentistry here in the USA, and I especially appreciated his feedback on my performance.
 I served for months as a staff person in a dental office with three international dentists.
 We developed a great sense of camaraderie, which helped me advance in my thinking and plans for the future, particularly concerning the area of dentistry in which I intend to seek further training once I earn my doctoral degree: Orthodontics.
 My skills in dentistry have improved a lot over the last two years, and I am well on my way to becoming fully acclimated to dentistry as practiced in America vs. Iraq.
 Every day, I learn new things about a wide range of procedures.
 The most important thing that I have learned is never to stop learning.

-As a dental student at the University of Al-Kufa, in Najaf, Iraq, I also engaged in a lot of volunteer work, making extensive journeys to remote and marginalized areas of the country, and teaching the importance of oral hygiene to very humble families.
-We also provided treatment at volunteer camps, doing the best with few resources and only simple instruments.
+As a dental student at the University of Al-Kufa, in Najaf, Iraq, I also engaged in a lot of volunteer work, making extensive journeys to remote and marginalized areas of the country and teaching the importance of oral hygiene to very humble families.
+We also provided treatment at volunteer camps, doing our best with few resources and simple instruments.
 I was always attending dental conferences meeting a comprehensive scientific program on the latest advances and research in various specialties of dentistry presented by well-known and highly respected professionals sharing their experiences.

-I thank you for considering my application.
+Thank you for considering my application.